 Sara sews beautiful things for herself and her three kids (ages 8, 6 and 4).
 Her blog, Made by Sara, is a must-follow and full of inspiring creations.
 She has a special talent for pairing gorgeous fabrics with indie patterns and has become a trusted sewing pattern tester and friend to indie designers around the world.

-Sara's passion for finding high quality sewing patterns is a perfect match for UpCraft Club, where she works with designers and finds new patterns to bring in to share with you in the UpCraft Club shop.
+Sara's passion for finding high quality sewing patterns is a perfect match for UpCraft Club, where she works with designers and finds new patterns to bring in to share with you in the UpCraft Club catalog.
 You can contact Sara directly at email@example.com.

 What is UpCraft Club?